Duane Earl Pope

-Duane Earl Pope (born February 8, 1943) is an American convicted murderer serving a life sentence for one of the bloodiest bank robberies in modern times, the 1965 robbery of the Farmers State Bank in Big Springs, Nebraska, in which three people were murdered and one left severely injured.
+Duane Earl Pope (born February 8, 1943) is an American mass murderer and former fugitive serving a life sentence for the violent 1965 robbery of the Farmers State Bank in Big Springs, Nebraska, in which three people were murdered and one was left severely injured.

 Early life

 Pope grew up on a small, 160 acre farm outside Roxbury, Kansas, an unincorporated town in the northeast portion of McPherson County.
 One of eight siblings, he was described as shy, quiet, and athletic as a child.
 He grew up with a fascination for guns and tractors.
 He graduated in 1965 from McPherson College in McPherson, Kansas, with a degree in industrial education, although he lacked the teaching component of that degree that would have let him obtain a job teaching high school industrial arts.
 He had the idea to rob the Big Springs bank while working in wheat fields there one summer while he was in college.
-In college, he bought several caterpillar tractor/bulldozers and was contemplating starting an excavation business, but needed money for a trailer.
+In college, he bought several caterpillar tractors/bulldozers and was contemplating starting an excavation business, but needed money for a trailer.

 In preparation for the Big Springs robbery, he built handmade silencers for his pistols in the machine shops at his college and experimented with them in his family's barn.
 He also fashioned a breastplate out of a piece of a bulldozer blade.
 Two days after graduating from college, Pope borrowed fifty dollars from his father and said he was heading for Oklahoma to look for work.
 Instead, he went to Salina, Kansas, rented a new car, and drove to Nebraska.